stateoforegon-eis-css/Oregon-CIS-Assessments/Artifact-Collector-Powershell-Scripts.md

 # **IG1+ Artifact Collector Powershell scripts**

-**Note** The scripts provided below are designed to utilize the output from [Artifact Collector](https://github.com/stateoforegon-eis-css/ArtifactCollector).
+**Note:** The scripts provided below are designed to utilize the output from [Artifact Collector](https://github.com/stateoforegon-eis-css/ArtifactCollector).
 You will need to run each of these PowerShell scripts in the same directory/folder where your Artifact Collector result files are saved.

 ## CIS Control 1: Inventory and Control of Enterprise Assets